 5. Number 17A by Jackson Pollock. $200 million

 Jackson Pollock was at the height of his career when he painted Number 17A.
-It was 1948, and the artist was going through his ‘dripping period,’ nicknamed so because of the technique Pollock used to create his art.
+It was 1948, and the artist was going through his ‘dripping period.’
+It was nicknamed so because of the technique Pollock used to create his art.

 Geffen and Griffin buy the painting

 Number 17A ended up in David Geffen’s collection.
-In 2015 the Geffen Foundation sold the painting to Kenneth Griffin for $200 million dollars.
+Then, in 2015, the Geffen Foundation sold the painting to Kenneth Griffin for 200 million dollars.